cdktf/cdktf-provider-google/docs/cloudbuildv2Connection.python.md

 Allows clients to store small amounts of arbitrary data.

 **Note**: This field is non-authoritative, and will only manage the annotations present in your configuration.
-Please refer to the field `effective_annotations` for all of the annotations present on the resource.
+Please refer to the field 'effective_annotations' for all of the annotations present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.16.0/docs/resources/cloudbuildv2_connection#annotations Cloudbuildv2Connection#annotations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.17.0/docs/resources/cloudbuildv2_connection#annotations Cloudbuildv2Connection#annotations}

 ---